 Pricing elasticity and resource trading among federation members lead to competitive contracting process, which aims at finding reasonable and fair price of the asset.
 The contracting process is to write an option that contains future aspects of trading.
 For instance, whenever the provider lacks the required resources, then can take advantage of exercising such options to allocate corresponding resources respectively.
 Using options, providers take the rights to provision seller's resources which match their demands among parties at a price equal or above to their expectation of the asset payoff.
 Now, the concern is, how to price an option to be reasonable for both parties?
-Obviously, option pricing is an elastic process (Dustdar et al., 2011), sensitive to the fluctuation of the asset price determined by supply and demand between federation parties in spot market.
+Obviously, option pricing is an elastic process [5], sensitive to the fluctuation of the asset price determined by supply and demand between federation parties in spot market.
 As a consequence, pricing elasticity that comes in two types of Demand and Provisioning may drive a wedge between the buying and selling price of an asset.
 Thus controlling the pricing elasticity of the demand and provisioning with respect to their effects on revenue stream by fair pricing of such options appears to be vital.
 This paper aims at addressing the pricing elasticity of the asset in federation market by fair pricing of the option.
 The option price is determined by a broker acting on behalf of the Cloud federation and therefore standardised across the federation.
-This option gives the right to obtain an instance at a given price, established at the agreement's stipulation time.